Sheikh Khazal rebellion: 1925 conclusion

 In January 1925, Reza Shah dispatched military commanders to Khuzestan to assert the authority of the provisional government in Tehran.
 An Imperial farman (executive order) was issued, changing the province name to Khuzestan, instead of Arabistan, and Sheikh Khazal lost his authority over the various tribes under his command.

 Later that spring, Reza Shah made two attempts to convince Khazal to meet him in Tehran to discuss his position in the new government.
 However, Khazal was suspicious of Reza Shah's motives and refused to go, stating that he would send an emissary instead.
 In April 1925, Reza Shah ordered one of his commanders, General Fazlollah Zahedi, who had a friendly relationship with Khazal, to meet with him and ostensibly convince him to travel to Tehran.
 General Zahedi, accompanied by several government officials, met with Khazal and spent an evening on his boat, anchored in the Shatt al-Arab river.

-Later that evening, a gunboat led by Meguertitch Khan Davidkhanian, sent by Reza Shah, stealthily approached the boat, which was then boarded by fifty Iranian soldiers.
+Later that evening, a gunboat led by Mkrtich Khan Davidkhanian, sent by Reza Shah, stealthily approached the boat, which was then boarded by fifty Persian soldiers.
 The soldiers arrested Khazal and transported him by motorboat to Mohammerah, where a car awaited to take him to a military base in Ahvaz.
 From there, he was taken to Dezful, accompanied by his son, then to the city of Khorramabad in Lorestan, and eventually to Tehran.
 Upon his arrival, Khazal was warmly greeted and well received by Reza Shah, who assured him that his problems would be quickly settled and that he would be treated well in the meantime.
-However, many of Khazal's personal assets in Iran were swiftly liquidated, and his properties eventually came under the domain of the Imperial government after Reza Shah was crowned the new Shah.
+However, many of Khazal's personal assets in Persia were swiftly liquidated, and his properties eventually came under the domain of the Imperial government after Reza Shah was crowned the new Shah.
 The sheikhdom was abolished, and the provincial authority took full control of regional affairs, eliminating any form of local Arab autonomy along with the attempt to remove all Arab identity.